 The ant is one of the strongest animals out there.
-Sure, ants are tiny and can carry only a crumb or a teeny piece of a leaf.
-But as compared to their own body weight, ants rule.
-As we’ve talked about here, some ants can carry 50 times their own weight!
-So our friend and fan Sara D. asked, how long would it take for an army of ants to pick her up and carry her across the U.S.?
-Well, as we told our fan Sophia Y., about 1,800 ants can lift 1 pound.
-So a 70-pound kid would need an army of 126,000 ants to do the job.
-Even without carrying a big load, the fastest ants can run is about 900 feet in an hour.
-So to travel the 2,680 miles across the US, even at top speed the ants would need 15,722 hours for the trip, which is almost 2 years.
-At that point, maybe it’s easier to take a plane!
+Sure, ants can carry only a crumb or a teeny piece of a leaf.
+But compared to their own body weight, ants rule.
+Some ants can carry 50 times their own weight!
+So our fan Sara D. asked, how long would it take for an army of ants to carry her across the U.S.?
+For starters, about 1,800 ants can lift 1 pound.
+So a 70-pound kid would need 70 of those armies, or 126,000 ants to do the job.
+But how fast are they?
+The fastest ants can run about 900 feet in an hour.
+So to travel the 2,680 miles across the US, even the speediest ants would need 15,722 hours for the trip, which is almost 2 years.
+Maybe it’s easier to take a plane!

 Wee ones: Ants have 6 legs, like any insect.
 What numbers would you say to count them?

 Little kids: If 1 ant takes 5 months to cross Texas and another ant takes 11 months, which ant walked more slowly?
 Bonus: If the ants start their trip in April, what is their 2nd month of walking?

 Big kids: If ants start carrying you across the U.S. today (in June 2016), in what month will they finish if it takes 22 months?
 Bonus: In what month will you be halfway across?